m-lab/website/_pages/ndtmetrics.md

 NDT keeps track of the number of packets retransmitted during a test, in the web100 variable `web100_log_entry.snap.SegsRetrans`.

-Packet retransmission is computed as the ratio between the re-transmitted packets and all the transmitted packets.
+Packet retransmission is computed as the ratio between the re-transmitted data packets and all the transmitted data packets.
+Packets with zero length payload (e.g. pure ACKs) are not part of the retransmission calculation.
 `web100_log_entry.snap.SegsRetrans/web100_log_entry.snap.DataSegsOut`

 Given that the NDT server updates the web100 variables `web100_log_entry.snap.SegsRetrans` and `web100_log_entry.snap.DataSegsOut` only when sending data, **packet retransmission is only estimated for server-to-client or download tests**.